sav-che/TL-2/Authors/Coons, George Herbert {std. Coons}.md

-> [!cite] BHL link: this entry starts at [page 335](https://www.biodiversitylibrary.org/item/103860#page/345/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 335](https://www.biodiversitylibrary.org/page/33266012) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Coons, George Herbert (1885-x), American botanist, plant pathologist, born at Bloomington, III., studied at the University of Illinois, Urbana, A.B.
 1908 at the University of Nebraska, AM 1911, University of Michigan, Ph.D.
-1915, professor of botany at Michigan State College 1925-1929, from 1929 principal pathologist at U.S.D.A., specialist of sugarbeet technology. (*Coons*).
+1915, professor of botany at Michigan State College 1925-1929, from 1929 principal pathologist at U.S.D.A., specialist of sugarbeet technology.
+**Abbreviated name**: *Coons*

 #### Herbarium and types